nationwide will writing services

 Executors have the vital role of administering your Estate after your death.
 This involves quite a range of duties, including writing to all organisations who held your assets or to whom you owed liabilities.
 In most cases, it means obtaining a Grant of Probate, collecting in those assets, paying off any taxed owed and, finally, distribution the Estate to the beneficiaries.
 There are many potential pitfalls involved in acting as Executors and, as Executors are personally liable, most clients prefer to have Professional Executors appointed.

 Are Trusts Required?

-Goodwills are able to advise on a wide range of Trusts, which can do things such as protect your Estate against care home fees, protect against remarriage or save large amounts of inheritance tax.
+Goodwills are able to advise on a wide range of Trusts, which can do things such as protect your Estate against third party creditors, protect against remarriage or save large amounts of inheritance tax.
 We can also set up Trusts to ensure that minor children are looked after responsibly by people you trust (your ‘Trustees)’.
 For more in depth information on the types of Trusts that we advise on, get in touch or take a look here.